ToryDeng/scCTS/README.md

 - **numCores:** Number of cores for parallel computation.

-In the [tested environment](#tested-environment), the code finishes running within a minute.
+In the [tested environment](#tested-environment), the code finishes running within 10 seconds.
 The return value `res` is a list containing lists for each cell type.
 Each list contains posterior probabilities of genes and parameter estimations for a particular cell type.
 For example, you can extract the posterior probabilities of genes to show DE in `celltype1` using the following code:

 ```R
 res$celltype1$pp.d1